hbrnld/hbrnld/README.md

 While my interests are multifaceted, the main ones can be summarized as:

 * Mathematics
-* Applied Statistics
 * Quantitative Finance
-* Programming
-* Data Analysis
 * Machine Learning & Deep Learning
+* Stochastic Calculus
+* Financial Derivatives

 ### Languages
 Here's a collection of the programming languages and software I have experience in.